 John Gard ran for two 8th congressional district elections, loosing both times to Mr. Steven L. Kagen.
 In 2006, it was 51% to 49%.
 Steven Kagen had 141,598 whilst John Gard ran short with only 134,990.
 Steven Kagen replaced former Rep. Mark Green.
 In 2008, John Gard challenged Steven Kagen again.
 Now if you were to put down a wager, whom do you think won?
 In the world of online gambling here in the USA, the odds in this district which is Republican leaning would have been for John Gard, the Republican.
 And the candidates position on online gambling played strongly into the outcome for several reasons.
-In fact, this race’s outcome was not like the odds for online slots USA or even roulette which favors the house (in this case the Republican leaning district) by large margins, especially when the games are intended for players in the US.
+In fact, this race’s outcome was not like the odds for online slots USA or even roulette which favors the house (in this case the Republican leaning district) by large margins, especially when the games are targeted – that is, slots games for players in the US.
 Perhaps the race was closer to blackjack or baccarat which are traditionally known to be the games with the lowest house edge.
 However, this was 2008, the year of a presidential election that swept Barack Obama to the White House.
 So many democrats running were swept along with the euphoria and passion surrounding the presidential race.